farzadmst/CCR5_inhibitors_prediction/README.md

 ## Results

-- The model achieves a Mean Absolute Error (MAE) score that indicates how well it predicts the pIC50 values for HIV inhibitors.
-- The Random Forest model is trained on a dataset with molecular fingerprints and pIC50 values, and it performs reasonably well in predicting the activity of new compounds.
+- The trained Random Forest model achieved a Mean Absolute Error (MAE) of 0.58 on the test set.
+This result indicates that the model's predictions are reasonably close to the actual values, but there is still room for improvement.
+While an MAE of 0.58 is not bad, further optimizations through hyperparameter tuning, feature engineering, or exploring other machine learning models could lead to better performance and more accurate predictions.

 ## Dependencies